hadley/adv-r/OO-essentials.md

 ### Method dispatch

-This section describes the strategy for matching a call to a generic function to the correct method.
+S4 method dispatch is considerably more complicated than S3 dispatch because in S4, methods can dispatch on any number of arguments.
+The following is a somewhat simplified description of how it works.

 If there's an exact match between the class of the objects in the call, and the signature of a method, it's easy - the generic function just calls that method.
 Otherwise, R will figure out the method using the following method:

 * For each argument to the function, calculate the distance between the class in the class, and the class in the signature.
 If they are the same, the distance is zero.
 If the class in the signature is a parent of the class in the call, then the distance is 1.
 If it's a grandparent, 2, and so on.
 Compute the total distance by adding together the individual distances.

 * Calculate this distance for every method.
 If there's a method with a unique smallest distance, use that.
-Otherwise, give a warning and call one of the matching methods as described below.
+Otherwise, give a warning and call the matching method that comes first alphabetically.

-Note that it's possible to create methods that are ambiguous - i.e. it's not clear which method the generic should pick.
-In this case R will pick the method that is first alphabetically and return a warning message about the situation.
 In this case, it's up to the class author to fix the problem by providing more specific methods.

 There are two special classes that can be used in the signature: `missing` and `ANY`. `missing` matches the case where the argument is not supplied, and `ANY` is used for setting up default methods.  `ANY` has the lowest possible precedence in method matching.

 You can also use basic classes like `numeric`, `character` and `matrix`.
 A matrix of (e.g.) characters will have class `matrix`.
 You can also dispatch on S3 classes provided that you have made S4 aware of them by calling `setOldClass`.
 It's also possible to dispatch on `...` under special circumstances.
 See `?dotsMethods` for more details.

-## R5
+## RC

-Reference Classes (or refclasses) are new in R 2.12.
-They fill a long standing need for mutable objects that had previously been filled by non-core packages like `R.oo`, `proto` and `mutatr`.
+Reference classes (or RC for short) are new in R 2.12.
+They fill a long standing need for mutable objects that had previously been filled by contributed packages like `R.oo`, `proto` and `mutatr`.
 While the core functionality is solid, reference classes are still under active development and some details will change.
 The most up-to-date documentation for Reference Classes can always be found in `?ReferenceClasses`.

-There are two main differences between reference classes and S3 and S4:
+There are two main differences between RC and S3/S4:

-  * Refclass objects use message-passing OO
+* RC methods belong to objects, not functions.

-  * Refclass objects are mutable: the usual R copy on modify semantics do not apply
+* RC objects are mutable: the usual R copy on modify semantics do not apply

-These properties makes this object system behave much more like Java and C#.
+These properties make RC behave much more like python/ruby/java/C#/...

 Surprisingly, the implementation of reference classes is almost entirely in R code - they are a combination of S4 methods and environments.
 This is a testament to the flexibility of S4.

 ### Recognising objects and methods